The geographical concentration of hotels in Switzerland and the industry life cycle

 Sund, Kristian J. (2006) The geographical concentration of hotels in Switzerland and the industry life cycle.
 Tourism and Hospitality Planning & Development, 3 (1). pp. 1-18.
 ISSN 1479-053X

-Available under License Creative Commons Attribution Non-commercial No Derivatives.
+Available under License Creative Commons Attribution-NonCommercial-NoDerivatives.

 Empirical studies of numerous products and industries have shown that the evolution of variables such as the market price of a product, output and the number of competitors in an industry are non-monotonic and follow a typical pattern over the life span of that industry.
 The Swiss hotel industry has been experiencing stagnation, even decline, for a period of over 20 years.
 This can be measured in terms of arrivals, overnight stays and, perhaps most importantly, the number of firms.
 Thus the number of hotels in Switzerland has declined by over 10 per cent in the past decade.
 This decline is forecast by the life-cycle model.
 These models, however, tell us little about where geographically the decline would take place.
 The aim of this paper is, first, to verify if the evolution of the Swiss hotel industry fits some of the stylized facts of the industry life cycle.
 The second aim is to verify if there is evidence of geographical clustering of the hotel industry, and, by extension, of tourism.
 The third aim is to verify a hypothesis that the decline or final phases of

 |Research Areas:||A. > Business School|

-|Permissions granted by publisher:||Pre refereed version as permitted by publisher.|
+|Notes on copyright:||Pre refereed version as permitted by publisher.|

-|Deposited On:||04 Jan 2010 09:50|
+|Date Deposited:||04 Jan 2010 09:50|